Niina Petrõkina: 2021–22 season: Senior international debut

-2022–23 season
+2022–23 season: Second national title

 Petrõkina began the new season at two Challenger events, with an eleventh-place finish at the 2022 CS Nebelhorn Trophy and a bronze medal at 2022 CS Budapest Trophy, the latter her third Challenger medal.
 She was then invited to make her Grand Prix debut at the 2022 Skate Canada International, where she finished in sixth place.
 She finished the Grand Prix by coming seventh at the 2022 NHK Trophy.

 After winning her second consecutive Estonian national title, Petrõkina competed at the 2023 European Championships in Espoo.
 She was seventh in the short program, though less than a point back of fifth.
 She rose to sixth after the free skate, and cried "tears of relief" at the result.
 Hers was the highest-ever placement for an Estonian woman at the European Championships.

 Petrõkina finished twelfth at the 2023 World Junior Championships.
 She went on to place ninth at the 2023 World Championships in Saitama, achieving her "minimum goal" of a top ten ordinal that would secure a second Estonian women's berth the following year.